tim273/scanner_pi/os-install.md

         sudo apt install net-tools

-3. This will allow you to determine the IP address, to do this type ifconfig and the following will return:
+3. This will allow you to determine the IP address, to do this type ifconfig and the following will return.

         lo: flags=73<UP,LOOPBACK,RUNNING>  mtu 65536
                 inet 127.0.0.1  netmask 255.0.0.0